teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 tags: [patent, supreme court]
 author: adler
 image:
-  feature: CourtEqualJustice--cc-Matt-Wade
+  feature: /wide/CourtEqualJustice--cc-Matt-Wade.jpg
   credit: Matt Wade
   creditlink: http://en.wikipedia.org/wiki/User:UpstateNYer
 comments: true
 share: true
 ---

-<p class="big-text">In _Nautilus v.
-Biosig_, the Supreme Court raised the minimum level of "clarity and precision" required in patents. </p>
+<p class="big-text">In <em>Nautilus v.
+Biosig</em>, the Supreme Court raised the minimum level of clarity and precision required in patent language.</p>

 Patents grant rights to an invention, and these rights are defined in the patent's "Claims."
 The "claims" are a numbered list of run-on sentences found toward the end of the patent document.
 They define what's in and what's out.